 The Student Success Center-Hardman can help you develop the skills you need to excel in college.
 They offer UNIV Courses & Mid-Semester courses, the Freshman Year Experience (FYE) course, TRiO Programs, and more.
 If you are seeking information on all support services across campus, from tutoring to academic advising, the Student Success Center-Zuhl can help.
 They offer Campus Tutoring Service and the QuickConnect-Early Alert and Intervention Program.
 For more information, please call 575-646-3136 (Hardman) or 575-646-6050 (Zuhl).

-Veterans Programs function is to serve as the liaison between NMSU students and the U.S. Department of Veteran Affairs (VA) in Muskogee, Oklahoma.
+Military and Veterans Programs function is to serve as the liaison between NMSU students and the U.S. Department of Veteran Affairs (VA) in Muskogee, Oklahoma.

 Their duties include: